Transformers: Dark of the Moon: Filming

-Dark of the Moon has been found to contain recycled footage from an earlier film directed by Michael Bay—The Island (2005).
-Bay similarly recycled footage from his film Pearl Harbor (2001) in the 2007 film Transformers.
+Dark of the Moon was found to carry recycled footage from an earlier film directed by Michael Bay—The Island (2005).
+Bay recycled the same footage from his film Pearl Harbor (2001) in the first Transformers film.

 Accidents

-Filming was temporarily delayed on September 2, 2010, when an extra was seriously injured during a stunt in Hammond, Indiana.
+Filming was delayed on September 2, 2010, when an extra was seriously injured during a stunt in Hammond, Indiana.
 Due to a failed weld, a steel cable snapped from a car being towed and hit the extra's car, damaging her skull.
 The extra, identified as Gabriela Cedillo, had to undergo brain surgery.
 The injury has left her permanently brain-damaged, paralyzed on her left side and her left eye stitched shut.
 Paramount admitted responsibility for the accident and covered all of Cedillo's medical costs.
 Nevertheless, Cedillo's family filed a lawsuit on October 5, citing seven counts of negligence against Paramount, and several other defendants (not including Bay), with total damages sought in excess of $350,000.
 Cedillo's attorney, Todd Smith, said, "This was an attractive 24-year-old girl who had dreams and aspirations involving acting, and this kind of injury may well have a serious impact on her dreams."
 The filed complaint reads that "Cedillo has endured and will in the future endure pain and suffering; has become disfigured and disabled; has suffered a loss of the enjoyment of a normal life; has been damaged in her capacity to earn a living; has incurred and will in the future incur expenses for medical services, all of which are permanent in nature."
 In response to the suit, Paramount released the following statement: "We are all terribly sorry that this accident occurred.
 Our thoughts, prayers and best wishes are with Gabriela, her family and loved ones.
 The production will continue to provide all the help we can to Gabriela and her family during this difficult time."
 In May 2012, it was revealed that an $18 million settlement had been reached between Paramount and the Cedillo family.
+Indiana OSHA's investigation was criticised.

 A second accident occurred on October 11, 2010, in Washington, D.C.
-While filming a chase scene at 3rd Street and Maryland Avenue, SW, a Metropolitan Police K9 Unit SUV accidentally rammed the Camaro that portrays Bumblebee in the film.
+While filming a chase scene at 3rd Street and Maryland Avenue, SW, a Metropolitan Police K9 unit SUV was accidentally rammed by the Camaro that portrays Bumblebee in the film.
 The area had been closed off by the Washington, D.C., police, and it is unclear why the SUV was there.
 Both drivers were uninjured, but the Camaro was severely damaged.
-Reports indicate that the K9 Unit was heading to a report of a bomb threat as part of a Bomb Squad response, but was not using the same radio frequency as the units guarding the filming and did not realize it had gone the wrong way until it collided with the Bumblebee Camaro.
+Reports indicate that the K9 unit was heading to a report of a bomb threat as part of a Bomb Squad response, but was not using the same radio frequency as the units guarding the filming and did not realize it had gone the wrong way until it collided with the Bumblebee Camaro.
 Many fans who witnessed the crash were horrified at the damage the Bumblebee Camaro suffered, and cast and crew members reacted quickly to cover up the damaged Camaro and secure the scene.